Our Talented Team Members

 Therapeutic Clay Teacher

-Ricci Sheridan!
-After nearly two decades of involvement at Say It With Clay, whether long ago participating in mommy & me classes with her daughters, volunteering for various fundraising events or more recently enrolling in adult classes, the timing is right for Ricci to become a permanent member of the Say It With Clay team as a therapeutic clay teacher.
+After nearly two decades of involvement at Say It With Clay, whether long ago participating in mommy & me classes with her daughters, volunteering for various fundraising events or more recently enrolling in adult classes, the timing was right for Ricci to become a permanent member of the Say It With Clay team as a therapeutic clay teacher.
 A graduate of the University of the Arts with a BFA in crafts, Ricci has always been drawn to the power of clay and has witnessed the therapeutic benefits of creating one-of-a-kind pieces from concept to fine art.
 Ricci is most excited to work one on one creating masterpieces with young adults having diverse special needs.

 Alex Kachenko